 Stress starts with arousal — here’s how walks can help

 Most “reactivity” is really too much arousal for too long.
-City noise, other dogs, bikes, trams — it stacks up.
+City noise, other dogs, bikes and trams stack up.
 When the nervous system never gets a reset, we see pulling, lunging, barking and difficulty settling at home.

 Solo walks are designed to manage arousal: one route, one handler, one dog.
-That control lets us keep excitement below threshold — the level at which learning and calm behaviour are still possible.
+That control lets us stay below threshold — the level at which learning and calm behaviour are still possible.

 Why one‑dog‑only walking works